botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/database.md

 - **User/Channel-specific entries**: If different users/channels refer to different entries based on any set conditions, we call them per-user entries, or similar terms.

-Before you write your code, you need to decide how your command will use databases and then take action accordingly.
+Before you write your code, you need to decide how your command will use the CC database and then take action accordingly.

 Need a different database entry in each channel that is independent of the user?
 Use `dbSet channelID "key" value`.